ZoeDekraker/Nursing-Projects/README.md

 # What is this place?

-This GitHub repo is a portfolio of projects and tools that I have developed. <br/>
+This GitHub repo is a portfolio of projects and tools that I have developed mostly related to automating Aged Care Nursing tasks. <br/>
-Including: Some tools for use in the Healthcare setting, some I made to solve my own problems and others for fun projects.
+A mixture of Python, PowerShell and Power Automate Desktop flows.
+(These projects were prior to ChatGPT's release, which has changed the world and 10x'd our abilitiy to automate nursing tasks.)

 ## How to navigate this repo?